BradyAJohnston/230706-blender-workshop/README.md

-# Cambridge Blender Workshop
+# CCeMP Blender Workshop

-Website for Blender / Molecular Nodes workshop at Cambridge LMB in June, 2023.
+Website for Blender / Molecular Nodes workshop at CCeMP LMB in July, 2023.